Whenever I go to a party and people find out what I do, I inevitably get a financial question or two.

 - Or do you sometimes use your credit card to pay off a big-ticket item or an over budget month over several months?

 This question matters.
 Because no matter how good the rewards on a credit card, you may save a lot more money by choosing a card with a lower interest rate, even if it doesn’t have rewards at all.
-If you carry a balance from time to time, look at these cards with lower regular APRs.
+If you carry a balance from time to time, look for the lowest APR first.

 IGNORE the rewards.
 Even if you only carry a balance occasionally, the interest you pay matters more than whatever rewards you earn.